Nick6464/OrchidShelf/README.md

 - Ultrasonic level sensors to stop filling when trays are full
 - Weather integration to adjust watering based on season or humidity
 - Water quality monitoring (TDS/pH)
-- Automated Fertigation by bin/zone
+- Automated fertigation by bin/zone
-- More flexible cron-based scheduling for watering cycles
+- Advanced queue priority and override systems
 - Proper ESP32 schematics and PCB design to replace the current perf board prototype